Investing Insights

 Games Workshop (GAW.L): A 12-Year, 30-Bagger Hold, and What I Missed When I Bought It

-Games Workshop is an $8.9B UK plastic-miniatures company that has compounded into a 30-bagger over 12 years.
-72% gross margins.
-83% ROIC.
-No buybacks, flat share count for a decade, dividends only out of truly surplus cash.
-We unpack the Branding + Cornered Resource moat, the Henry Cavill Amazon catalyst, and the cultural-gravity argument the demographic bears keep getting wrong.
+An $8.9B UK plastic-miniatures company that compounded into a 30-bagger over 12 years: 72% gross margins, 83% ROIC, a flat share count, dividends only from surplus cash.
+A brand-plus-cornered-resource moat, an Amazon catalyst, and what the demographic bears keep missing.

 ·8 min read